 Developing a European framework for disengagement and reintegration of extremist offenders and radicalised individuals in prison, including returning foreign terrorist fighters and their families

 Preventing terror attacks depends on the successful disengagement and reintegration of terrorists and extremist offenders, including foreign fighters and their families.
 This can only be achieved through a multi-agency and multidisciplinary framework with evidence-based, effective practices, cooperation among stakeholders, a solid risk assessment and continuity of care from day one.
-EUTEx establishes such a framework by building on European knowledge, skills and products and taking them further by summoning the best expertise in relevant fields, through innovative methods and rolling them out Europe-wide.
+EUTEx established such a framework by building on European knowledge, skills and products and took them further by summoning the best expertise in relevant fields, through innovative methods and rolling them out Europe-wide.

 A unique evidence base: comprehensive review of practices in Europe and beyond, test of relevance by interviews with practitioners and inmates, survey.

 Creation and testing with stakeholders the EUTEx framework: learning management system course, interviews, focus groups, workshop with stakeholders outside the consortium.

 Rolling out of practical modules: training and implementation of the modules.

 Dissemination of results Europe-wide via regular mainstream and social media channels.